r-syst/databases/r-syst::plants/README.md

 Reference: Caron & al. (under review)

-Three files can be downloaded
+Three files of data can be downloaded

 * French_Guiana_Trees_trnH.fas: fasta file of sequences of marker trnH
 * French_Guiana_Trees_trnH.char: character file of same samples
 * French_Guiana_Trees_trnH.dissw: distance file of same samples

+One file of supplementary data can be downloaded
+* Molecular_Atlas_paper_supplementary_1.xlsx: some characteristics per species used in data analysis, as well as the number of individuals per halotype within each species.